 The IOC MLTrainingProcess represents the ML training process.

+When a ML training process starts, an instance of the MLTrainingProcess is created automatically by the MnS Producer and informed to MnS consumer.The MnS producer can delete the MLTrainingProcess instance whose attribute status equals to "FINISHED" or or "CANCELLED" automatically.

 One MLTrainingProcess MOI may be instantiated for each MLTrainingRequest MOI or a set of MLTrainingRequest MOIs.

-For each MLEntity under training, a MLTrainingProcess is instantiated, i.e. an MLTrainingProcess is associated with exactly one MLEntity.
+For each MLEntity under training, a MLTrainingProcess is instantiated, i.e. an MLTrainingProcess is associated with one MLEntity or one MLEntityCoordinationGroup.
 The MLTrainingProcess may be associated with one or more MLTrainingRequest MOI.

 The MLTrainingProcess does not have to correspond to a specific MLTrainingRequest, i.e. a MLTrainingRequest does not have to be associated to a specific MLTrainingProcess.
 The MLTrainingProcess may be managed separately from the MLTrainingRequest MOIs, e.g. the MLTrainingRequest MOI may come from consumers which are network functions while the operator may wish to manage the MLTrainingProcess that is instantiated following the requests.
 Thus, the MLTrainingProcess may be associated to either one or more MLTrainingRequest MOI.